vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 ### Error Handling

-If there's an error processing a request, VKAX Core sets the `result` field to `null` and provides information about the error in the  `error` field.
+If there's an error processing a request, SPRINGBOK Core sets the `result` field to `null` and provides information about the error in the  `error` field.
 For example, a request for the block hash at block height -1 would be met with the following response (again, whitespace added for clarity):

 ```json
 {